 9.3 Inner and outer distance marks will be Yellow Dan Buoys with Red flags.
 If Inner and Outer Distance Marks are laid all boats shall pass between them when starting

 9.4 An individual recall will be signalled by displaying flag ‘X’ together with one sound.
-(This is Rule 29.1 which is a change to Whitefriars SI for Club racing 9.4)
+(This is Rule 29.1 which is a change to the Whitefriars SI for Club racing 9.4)

 10 The Finish